Explore FREE downloadable educational materials.

 9 Dennis J, McGovern A, Vollmer S, et al. Improving COVID-19 critical care mortality over time in England: A national cohort study, March to June 2020.
 Critical Care Medicine February 2021; 49(2) pp. 209-214.

 13 U.S. Centers for Disease Control and Prevention.
 For Parents: Multisystem Inflammatory Syndrome in Children (MIS-C) associated with COVID-19.
-Feb.
-24, 2021.
+In: Multisystem Inflammatory Syndrome (MIS).
+Sept.
+20, 2021.

 14 U.S. Centers for Disease Control and Prevention.
 Multisystem Inflammatory Syndrome in Adults (MIS-A).
 In: Multisystem Inflammatory Syndrome (MIS).
 Nov.
 13, 2020.